abhinandmanwate/VersaVolt/server/README.md

-This is step by step guid to build the Backend of the Cab Management App, If you follow this you can build backend for the app:
+This is step by step guid to build the Backend of the Cab Management App, If you follow this you can build REST backend:

  cab management application using the first approach, where MySQL is installed before Docker: